gritzko/swarm-ron-docs/crdt.md

 * deltas are mutable, and
 * objects still carry metadata for state-to-state merge.

-In our opinion, the main deficiency of CvRDT is also architectural.
+The main deficiency of CvRDT is also architectural.
 There is no clear separation of concerns between the transport/broadcast layer and the CRDT/math layer.
 They entangle.